Foot Locker (NYSE:FL) Releases FY 2022 Earnings Guidance

-Foot Locker (NYSE:FL – Get Rating) updated its FY 2022 earnings guidance on Friday.
+Foot Locker (NYSE:FL – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
 The company provided earnings per share (EPS) guidance of $4.60-$4.60 for the period, compared to the consensus estimate of $4.41.
 The company issued revenue guidance of $8.60 billion-$8.60 billion, compared to the consensus revenue estimate of $8.44 billion.

-Several brokerages recently issued reports on FL.
-Credit Suisse Group downgraded Foot Locker from an outperform rating to a neutral rating and decreased their target price for the company from $70.00 to $30.00 in a research note on Friday, February 25th.
-Deutsche Bank Aktiengesellschaft cut their price target on Foot Locker from $32.00 to $30.00 in a report on Monday, May 16th.
-Williams Capital upgraded Foot Locker from a sell rating to a hold rating in a report on Friday, February 25th.
-StockNews.com initiated coverage on Foot Locker in a report on Thursday, March 31st.
-They set a hold rating for the company.
-Finally, Seaport Res Ptn cut Foot Locker from a buy rating to a neutral rating in a report on Sunday, February 27th.
-Five equities research analysts have rated the stock with a sell rating, fourteen have given a hold rating and four have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the company has a consensus rating of Hold and a consensus target price of $43.00.
+Foot Locker (NYSE:FL – Get Rating) last announced its quarterly earnings data on Friday, May 20th.
+The athletic footwear retailer reported $1.60 EPS for the quarter, beating the consensus estimate of $1.55 by $0.05.
+The business had revenue of $2.18 billion for the quarter, compared to the consensus estimate of $2.21 billion.
+Foot Locker had a return on equity of 25.11% and a net margin of 9.97%.
+The business’s revenue was up 1.0% on a year-over-year basis.
+During the same period in the previous year, the business earned $1.96 earnings per share.
+Sell-side analysts forecast that Foot Locker will post 4.44 EPS for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Friday, July 29th.
-Shareholders of record on Friday, July 15th will be given a dividend of $0.40 per share.
-This represents a $1.60 dividend on an annualized basis and a yield of 5.07%.
-The ex-dividend date of this dividend is Thursday, July 14th.
-Foot Locker’s dividend payout ratio (DPR) is presently 18.69%.
+Several equities analysts recently weighed in on the stock.
+Barclays cut shares of Foot Locker from an overweight rating to an underweight rating and cut their target price for the company from $58.00 to $24.00 in a research note on Tuesday, March 1st.
+Seaport Res Ptn cut Foot Locker from a buy rating to a neutral rating in a report on Sunday, February 27th.
+Citigroup lowered Foot Locker from a buy rating to a sell rating and dropped their price target for the company from $73.00 to $25.00 in a research note on Monday, February 28th.
+Argus lowered shares of Foot Locker from a buy rating to a hold rating in a report on Wednesday, March 9th.
+Finally, Credit Suisse Group cut shares of Foot Locker from an outperform rating to a neutral rating and decreased their target price for the company from $70.00 to $30.00 in a research report on Friday, February 25th.
+Five investment analysts have rated the stock with a sell rating, fourteen have issued a hold rating and four have given a buy rating to the company’s stock.
+According to MarketBeat, the company presently has an average rating of Hold and a consensus target price of $43.22.

-In other news, VP John A. Maurer sold 3,650 shares of the business’s stock in a transaction on Wednesday, March 16th.
-The stock was sold at an average price of $31.00, for a total value of $113,150.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Insiders own 3.00% of the company’s stock.
+In other Foot Locker news, VP John A. Maurer sold 3,650 shares of the stock in a transaction dated Wednesday, March 16th.
+The shares were sold at an average price of $31.00, for a total transaction of $113,150.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Corporate insiders own 3.00% of the company’s stock.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-BlackRock Inc. increased its position in Foot Locker by 5.0% during the 1st quarter.
-BlackRock Inc. now owns 8,129,401 shares of the athletic footwear retailer’s stock valued at $241,118,000 after buying an additional 386,775 shares in the last quarter.
-State Street Corp increased its position in Foot Locker by 3.5% during the 1st quarter.
-State Street Corp now owns 2,647,143 shares of the athletic footwear retailer’s stock valued at $78,514,000 after buying an additional 90,408 shares in the last quarter.
-Renaissance Technologies LLC increased its position in Foot Locker by 5,122.3% during the 1st quarter.
-Renaissance Technologies LLC now owns 913,900 shares of the athletic footwear retailer’s stock valued at $27,106,000 after buying an additional 896,400 shares in the last quarter.
-Charles Schwab Investment Management Inc. increased its position in Foot Locker by 1.5% during the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 850,756 shares of the athletic footwear retailer’s stock valued at $25,234,000 after buying an additional 12,668 shares in the last quarter.
-Finally, First Trust Advisors LP increased its position in Foot Locker by 2.4% during the 1st quarter.
-First Trust Advisors LP now owns 703,658 shares of the athletic footwear retailer’s stock valued at $20,870,000 after buying an additional 16,478 shares in the last quarter.
-83.43% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors have recently added to or reduced their stakes in the business.
+Renaissance Technologies LLC boosted its position in Foot Locker by 5,122.3% in the first quarter.
+Renaissance Technologies LLC now owns 913,900 shares of the athletic footwear retailer’s stock valued at $27,106,000 after buying an additional 896,400 shares during the last quarter.
+BlackRock Inc. increased its stake in shares of Foot Locker by 5.0% in the first quarter.
+BlackRock Inc. now owns 8,129,401 shares of the athletic footwear retailer’s stock worth $241,118,000 after acquiring an additional 386,775 shares during the period.
+Hsbc Holdings PLC raised its holdings in shares of Foot Locker by 119.2% during the first quarter.
+Hsbc Holdings PLC now owns 315,012 shares of the athletic footwear retailer’s stock worth $9,438,000 after purchasing an additional 171,310 shares during the last quarter.
+Morgan Stanley lifted its position in Foot Locker by 40.3% during the second quarter.
+Morgan Stanley now owns 430,796 shares of the athletic footwear retailer’s stock valued at $26,550,000 after purchasing an additional 123,781 shares during the period.
+Finally, Edgestream Partners L.P. purchased a new stake in Foot Locker in the first quarter valued at $3,146,000.
+Institutional investors own 83.43% of the company’s stock.

 Foot Locker Company Profile (Get Rating)